getify/FPO/README.md

 Instead of needing to provide an `undefined` placeholder in the second argument position to skip specifying an initial value, named-argument style allows us to just omit that argument.
 We also specified `arr` first and `fn` second just to show order doesn't matter anymore!

+As with most FP libraries, all public FPO methods are curried.
 Currying with named-arguments (in any sequence!) is a breeze:

 ```js
 var f = FPO.reduce({ arr: [3,7,9] });